7 MINUTE READ

 Simplified Navigation

-We removed the redundant sidebar from the overview page and made test category cards directly clickable.
+Design Decision: Remove the redundant sidebar on the overview page and make test category cards directly clickable; sidebar appears only inside test pages.

 "The layout looks clean, I can access the required tests quickly" - Participant